agowa/MinecraftSystemdUnit/README.md

 ### Stop Manually
 <pre>systemctl stop minecraft@FTBBeyond</pre>
 ### Enter Server Commands
-Entering commands into the console is somehow complicated thorugh the nature of systemd.<br />
-So to enter the console "screen" is used (that's why it is in the script).<br />
+To enter the console "screen" is used (that's why it is in the script).<br />
 <b>Note</b>: To detach (exit) screen press [STRG] + [A] followed by [D].<br />
 <pre>
-chmod 666 $(tty)
-su -c "/usr/bin/screen -r" minecraft chmod 430 $(tty)
+su - minecraft -c "/usr/bin/screen -r" minecraft
 </pre>
-The first command allows otter users to read and write to your terminal.<br />
-The second switches the user context to the minecraft service account.<br />
+The command switches to the minecraft screen session using the minecraft user account.<br />
-The last one restores the original terminal access rights for security.
-It is not very recommended to set the tty access to 666, but it seam to be the only way to enter a screen session within a su session.<br />